Am I Doing This Right? Unpacking Intuitive Perception

 Tools:

-Do ancestral healing.
-There are ways of working with your ancestors to mitigate any effects of ancestral prohibition.
-You can engage this healing process yourself using Daniel Foor’s book Ancestral Healing and you can get support from trained facilitators.
+Ancestral healing: there are ways of working with your ancestors to mitigate any effects of ancestral prohibition.
+You can engage this healing process yourself using Daniel Foor’s book Ancestral Healing and you can get support from me or other trained facilitators.

 Speak to your ancestors and set boundaries.
 For those who don’t know how to work within a container of protection, seeking more active contact with the ancestors can be problematic.
 I recommend you get support from a trained practitioner rather than try it on your own.